veerashiv/git_firstfile/README.md

-hiii this my first readme file i was writing i was working in moschip company as embedded software..
+ this my first readme file i was writing i was working in moschip company as embedded software.. in hyderabad